bitcoin-sv/merchantapi-reference/README.md

-# mAPI
+# mAPI Reference Implementation

+Readme v.1.4.0.

-More details available in the [BRFC Spec](https://github.com/bitcoin-sv-specs/brfc-merchantapi) for Merchant API.
+The details of the BRFC mAPI Specification are available in [BRFC mAPI Specification](https://github.com/bitcoin-sv-specs/brfc-merchantapi).

-> The old golang (v1.1) implementation is no longer being maintained and has been moved to the [golang-v1.1 branch](https://github.com/bitcoin-sv/merchantapi-reference/tree/golang-v1.1).
+> The golang (v1.1) implementation is no longer being maintained and has been moved to the [golang-v1.1 branch](https://github.com/bitcoin-sv/merchantapi-reference/tree/golang-v1.1).

 ## Swagger UI